-The 2020 APAC CandE report finds that candidate experience is the number one focus for global talent acquisition teams in 2021.
-Rightfully so, given best-in-class CX ultimately translates into higher-quality hires, cheaper and faster.
+The 2020 CandE reports show that candidate experience is the number one focus for global talent acquisition teams in North America, EMEA, and APAC in 2021.
+Rightfully so, given best-in-class candidate experience ultimately translates to higher-quality hires.

-But there’s something just as important to those exact same outcomes: onboarding.
-And the stats show recruiters are typically ignoring it.
+But there’s something just as important to those same outcomes that shouldn't be ignored: onboarding.

 Jon-Paul Jaramillo, Talent Acquisition Manager at Sundt.

-If you’re a recruiter, you know how much the candidate experience matters.
+Recruiters know how much the candidate experience matters.
+For example:

-- And it’s not just losing great candidates you have to worry about.
-CandE say 79% of candidates in APAC will share a positive recruitment experience – and 47% a negative one.
+- 79% of candidates share a positive recruitment experience – and 47% a negative one.
 That’s a major employer brand consideration.

-- And candidate experience doesn’t only impact recruitment outcomes – it impacts business outcomes.
-You might’ve read how Virgin Media were losing $6M/year in sales revenue thanks to a poor candidate experience, for example.
+- Candidate experience doesn’t only impact recruitment outcomes – it impacts business outcomes.
+As an example, Virgin Media lost $6M/year in sales revenue thanks to a poor candidate experience.

-The fact is, onboarding ladders up to the same benefits as CX: a more engaged, productive employee.
-Recruiters can’t afford to ignore the impact onboarding has on the outcomes your success hinges on.
+The fact is, a positive onboarding experience ladders up to the same benefits as a positive candidate experience: a more engaged, productive employee.
+Onboarding has a huge impact on the outcomes of success for companies and recruiters, too.

-But that’s the problem – because onboarding is a team effort.
-Onboarding is much less powerful when it’s siloed in HR.
+Onboarding is a team effort and is much less powerful when it’s siloed in HR.

 That’s especially true of hiring managers.

-(For example, Gallup say when managers take an active role in onboarding, employees are 3.4 times more likely to feel onboarding was successful.)
+(For example, Gallup says when managers take an active role in onboarding, employees are 3.4x more likely to feel that onboarding was successful.)

 But it’s also true of recruiters.